 Grandma was so kind to let me have her irises, and I know at one time they were lovely in her yard.
 She can’t get out and garden like she used to, and grandpa's hobby of planting trees has overtaken their property.

-I have been working on our yard a lot lately, trying to get some perrenials in the ground before the cold weather sets in and winterizing the plants I already have established.
+I have been working on our yard a lot lately, trying to get some perennials in the ground before the cold weather sets in and winterizing the plants I already have established.

 Last week I worked very hard on a raised flower bed and a small garden under my bird feeders in particular.
-I bought a large bag (3 cubic feet) of peat moss for ten bucks at lowe's which I thought was a bargain since a bag of miracle grow at 2 cubic feet is around fifteen dollars.
-I also bought several bags of regular peet which is much denser and dark to mix in with the peet moss.
-I found five bags of starter soil by the peet for like 90 cents a bag on clearance, so you know I picked that up as well!
+I bought a large bag (3 cubic feet) of peat moss for ten bucks at Lowe's which I thought was a bargain since a bag of miracle grow at 2 cubic feet is around fifteen dollars.
+I also bought several bags of regular peat which is much denser and dark to mix in with the peat moss.
+I found five bags of starter soil by the peat for like 90 cents a bag on clearance, so you know I picked that up as well!
 Always check that clearance aisle.

 On a side note, my husband Adam is back for another round at the doctors.
 This week was a CT scan of his throat, a visit with an allergist, and in a couple of days off to a natural healer.
 We are still struggling for answers, but taking it one day at a time because what else can you do?
 Every night I pray he will come out of this sickness and get better.